ryan4yin/nixos-and-flakes-book/docs/other-usage-of-flakes/the-new-cli.md

 # Usage of the New CLI

 Once you have enabled the `nix-command` and `flakes` features, you can start using the new generation Nix command-line tools provided by [New Nix Commands][New Nix Commands].
 In this section, we will focus on two commands: `nix shell` and `nix run`.
-Other important commands like `nix build` will be discussed in detail in the chapter "Development Work on NixOS".
+Other important commands like `nix build` will be discussed in detail in [`nix develop` & `pkgs.mkShell`](/development/intro.md)

 ## `nix shell`